 Any appliance whose pipes or other fixtures feed into a water line has the potential to develop blockages or spring leaks that can lead to serious flooding if left unchecked.
-That’s why the Leak Defense System electronic leak detector and automatic shut off valve is vital to protecting your home, office or second home so you can detect leaks before they wreak havoc.
+That’s why the Leak Defense System electronic leak detector and automatic shut off valve is vital to protecting your home, office, or second home so you can detect leaks before they wreak havoc.

 Refrigerators produce a lot of excess moisture, particularly when they’re cooling items in warm environments.
 Every time the refrigerator door is opened, warm air passes over the condenser coil creating condensation.
 This condensation often pools as water on the bottom of your refrigerator.